SDDCs

 • High-bandwidth, low-latency access to other Oracle services.

-Limitations and Considerations for Single-Host SDDCs:
+Limitations and Considerations for Single Host SDDCs:

-• Standard shapes are not supported.
+• Standard shapes aren't supported.

-• Production workloads are not supported.
+• Production workloads aren't supported.

-• No OCI-supported service-level agreement (SLA) is provided.
+• No OCI supported service-level agreement (SLA) is provided.

 • Oracle support is limited to commercially reasonable support.
 VMware support is available only for the first 60 days for a single-node SDDC deployment.